FranckLejzerowicz/metagenomix/metagenomix/doc/creating.md

 #### Provenance

-For each software step, a `provenance_HASH.txt` file is also located alongside the `jobs` folder.
-This file summarizes the pipeline analysis steps that led to the current results, including the names (and roles) of the previous softwares, as well as the full list of paramters used for each of these softwares.
+For each software step, a `provenance.txt` file is also located alongside the `jobs` folder.
+This file summarizes the pipeline analysis steps that led to the current results, including the names (and roles) of the previous softwares, as well as the full list of parameters used for each of those softwares.

-The provenance filename contains a hash value in its names that is unique to all the softwares and their run parameters (except computing-resource params other than cpus/threads) that were used to result in the current outputs.

 ##### Example